oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 TODO:

-* Authorization code should be only used once unless in DPoP like circumstances
+* Authorization code should be only used once unless in DPoP-like circumstances
 * Make it clear to client developers that they should only expect an authorization code to be used once

 TODO: Clarify what a "use" is, it doesn't count as a "use" if the AS tells us what to do next (DPoP): The client MUST NOT use the authorization code more than once.